Gallbladder Surgery in the East Valley, AZ

 Serving Tempe, Apache Junction, Gold Canyon, Casa Grande & Florence

 The gallbladder is a small organ located under the liver.
 It’s responsible for collecting and releasing bile, which aids in the digestion process.
 Your liver is the organ that produces bile, which is important in fat digestion.
 The gallbladder may cause distress if gallstones or growths are present.
 Even though the gallbladder performs a digestive function, the body can get along fine without it.
-Bile will continue to reach your small intestine—it simply won’t be stored in the gallbladder along the way.
+Bile will continue to reach your small intestine — it simply won’t be stored in the gallbladder along the way.

 The technical name for gallbladder removal is cholecystectomy.
 This is one of the most common surgeries carried out in the United States.
-The team at Surgical Professionals perform this operation with careful consideration and practiced precision, using laparoscopic (minimally invasive) techniques in almost all cases.
+The team at Surgical Professionals performs this operation with careful consideration and practiced precision, using laparoscopic (minimally invasive) techniques in almost all cases.

 Who Needs Gallbladder Surgery?